-- Employee travel related to training for a specific CTE program. - Leadership activities for CTE students. - CTE and academic teacher travel to attend professional development as well as registration fees associated with the professional development. - CTE-related marketing materials for students and parents explaining Big Sky Pathways and Career opportunities. - Career and Technical Student Organization (CTSO) chapter advisor travel, lodging, registration when accompanying CTSO students.
+- CTE-related marketing materials for students and parents explaining Montana Career Pathways and Career opportunities; - Career and Technical Student Organization (CTSO) chapter advisor travel, lodging, registration when accompanying CTSO students.

-- CTE student travel is not to be misconstrued with CTSO travel that is not an allowable use of funds. - Social assemblage and social conventions. - Lodging, food, conveying, or furnishing transportation to conventions and other gatherings of CTSO students. - Cost of non-instructional activities such as athletic, social, or recreational events. - Cannot be used for academic teacher professional development or training that does not relate to CTE integration (Title IIA is a federal grant specifically used for any core academic teacher to attend professional development).
+- CTE student travel is not to be misconstrued with CTSO travel that is not an allowable use of funds: - Social assemblage and social conventions; - Lodging, food, conveying, or furnishing transportation to conventions and other gatherings of CTSO students: - Cost of non-instructional activities such as athletic, social, or recreational events; - Cannot be used for academic teacher professional development or training that does not relate to CTE integration (Title IIA is a federal grant specifically used for any core academic teacher to attend professional development).